skycover/aicom-obsidian/README.md

 ...and so on.
 ```

-You may use multiline text between separators.
+You may use multiline text between the separators.
 Don't forget newline before each separator but first.

+The separators for User and AICom are inserted automatically.
+If you need not in
+system prompt or parameters override, you may start conversation without any
+separators at all.

 You are free to edit any text before next query.